amplication/docs/docs/platform-features/blueprints.md

 Plugins define the code generation logic for your blueprints.
 When you create a resource from a blueprint, its associated plugins determine how the actual code and configuration files are generated.

 Each plugin can provide specific functionality for your blueprint.
 For example:

-- Code generation for specific programming languages
+- Custom code generation logic for your technology stack
-- Infrastructure configurations like Terraform files
+- Infrastructure and deployment configurations
-- Database schema definitions
-- API integrations and configurations
+- Integration patterns and configurations
+- Organization-specific development standards

 :::note
 Organizations can create private plugins to implement their specific requirements and standards.
 Visit the [Private Plugins](/private-plugins) page to learn more.